OpenMoonRay/openmoonray-docs/docs/scene-classes/display-filters/TangentSpaceDisplayFilter.md

         default: None

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Connect a RenderOutput with State N AOV here.
+        <p class="scene-class-attr-comment">Connect a RenderOutput with State N AOV here.
 Used to construct tangent space.</p>

     </p>